provideplatform/prvd-chainlink-fall-hackathon-2022/README.md

 Open the program ZPRVD_CHAINLINK_PRICEFEED in transaction code SE38 Select your desired mainnet/testnet
 Select your desired price pairs
+(Optional) Specify your target PRVD credential (eg. Org+Workgroup+Subject account).
+Program will automatically resolve the credentials you created earlier if you leav blank
 (Optional) Selecting "Create PRVD Baseline ZKP" will emit a PRVD Baseline zero knowledge proof (Optional) Selecting "Share to IPFS" will generate a file representing the updated price feed information that will then be uploaded to IPFS.
 Use the IPFS project id and API as defined earlier